Wei-Sheng-Wang/wei-sheng-wang.github.io/README.md

 1. Edit `hugo.toml` for site configuration
 2. Modify theme settings in `hugo.toml`
-3. Add content in the `content/posts` directory
+3. Add content in the `content/posts` directory or `content/projects` directory

 ## Theme Documentation